Wardner (video game): Development and release

 Wardner was released in arcades by Taito in 1987, while the North American version was distributed under the name Pyros.
 Osamu Ōta served as composer for the game's soundtrack under the alias "Ree", in one of his first video game roles prior to Twin Hawk and Snow Bros..
 Former Toaplan composer Masahiro Yuge stated in a 2012 interview with Japanese publication Shooting Gameside that Ōta joined the company when their staff was small.
 Tatsuya Uemura stated in a 2009 interview that the project was created by Etsuhiro Wada and was also influenced by Wizardry.
 In June 1989, an album containing music from Wardner and other Toaplan games was published exclusively in Japan by Datam Polystar.

 A port of Wardner for the Famicom Disk System, developed by Daiei Seisakusho, was released exclusively in Japan by Taito on 25 March 1988.
 A version for the Nintendo Entertainment System was developed and planned to be published by Sammy in North America under the name Pyross.
-Despite being showcased to the public during the Summer Consumer Electronics Show 1990, this version of the game was never officially released for unknown reasons.
+This version was showcased to the public during the Summer Consumer Electronics Show 1990.

 On 26 April 1991, a reworked port of the game was developed for the Sega Genesis by Dragnet and first released in Japan by Visco Corporation under the name Wardner no Mori Special, with a North American release by Mentrix Software following in May.
 In 1988, a version for the PC Engine was announced to be in development by NEC Avenue under the helm of Prototype founder Toshio Tabeta; despite being previewed, the project was then moved on to the PC Engine CD-ROM² and ultimately to the PC Engine Super CD-ROM² before being cancelled after multiple delays, despite work on the port being completed.

 Japanese company M2 published every game by Toaplan (excluding Mahjong Sisters and Enma Daiō) for consoles in Japan, including Wardner.
 In 2022, both the arcade and the Famicom Disk System versions were included in the Hishou Same!
 Same!
 Same! compilation for Nintendo Switch and PlayStation 4 as part of M2's Toaplan Arcade Garage label as downloadable content.